simonecoppola/led-autofocus/README.md

 ﻿# 🚨LED-Autofocus
 LED-based autofocus built for the [Holden Lab](https://holdenlab.github.io/) Openframe microscope at the University of Warwick.
 Heavily inspired by [Rahmani _et al_ (2024)](https://opg.optica.org/oe/fulltext.cfm?uri=oe-32-8-13331&id=548369) and [Lightley _et al_ (2023)](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13219).

-The repository hosts a napari plugin which makes a widget where the focus position can be monitored and locked when used alongside a [pymmcore-plus](https://pymmcore-plus.github.io/pymmcore-plus/) instance.
+The repository hosts code which makes a widget where the focus position can be monitored and locked when used alongside a [pymmcore-plus](https://pymmcore-plus.github.io/pymmcore-plus/) instance.
 The widget leverages [pyqtgraph](https://pyqtgraph.readthedocs.io/) for fast plotting.

-Important: no specific qt backend is specified in the requirements, so you will have to install it yourself. qtpy is used as an abstraction layer.
+No specific qt backend is specified in the requirements, so you will have to install it yourself. qtpy is used as an abstraction layer.

+**Important:** the code was developed to be used with a Basler camera, so it uses the Basler pylon for camera control.

 Example and calibration codes are in the `examples` folder.

 The project is very much in the early stages so bugs are likely.

-> Warning
-> The plugin is designed to work with a Basler camera serving as the "autofocus" camera, so the code makes use of the Basler Pylon for camera control.

 ## 📃List of Components
 |                   | Part Name                         | Part Number                                                                                                                                              | Cost    | Notes                                                                 |